Huey Lewis Reveals Meniere’s Disease Diagnosis, Cancels All Shows Due To Hearing Loss

 — Huey Lewis (@Huey_Lewis_News) April 14, 2018

-Huey Lewis shot to stardom in the early 1980s during MTV’s early days, churning out hits including “The Heart of Rock ‘n’ Roll,” “If This Is It,” “Heart and Soul,” “Power of Love,” “Stuck With You,” and “I Want a New Drug.”
+Huey Lewis shot to stardom in the early 1980s during the dawn of MTV, churning out hits including “The Heart of Rock ‘n’ Roll,” “If This Is It,” “Heart and Soul,” “Power of Love,” “Stuck With You,” and “I Want a New Drug.”

 Huey Lewis is not the first rock star who has dealt with hearing loss issues.
 AC/DC legend Brian Johnson was recently forced to quit the band he fronted since 1980 due to severe hearing loss.
 In addition, rock legend Eric Clapton told BBC Radio 2 program Steve Wright in the Afternoon, that he is suffering from tinnitus, a ringing in the ear caused by exposure to excessive noise.